-Let's build a more welcoming, safe, and just city for all those who call Medford home.
+Building a more welcoming, safe, and resilient city for all those who call Medford home.

-For as long as I’ve lived here, I’ve felt safe, welcome, and at home.
-I'm running for City Council to fight for policies that will ensure that everyone who lives here can feel the same way.
+For as long as I’ve lived in Medford, I’ve felt safe, welcome, and at home.
+I'm running for re-election to City Council to continue fighting for policies that will ensure that everyone who lives here can feel the same way.

-I’m running for Medford City Council for the opportunity to create bold, ambitious goals for Medford to uplift and protect its residents – both right now, and for future generations.
+I’m seeking a second term so I can continue to advance bold, ambitious goals for Medford to uplift and protect its residents – both right now, and for future generations.